Burren (townland): History

-The 1609 Ulster Plantation Baronial Map depicts the townland as Burrin.National Archives Dublin The 1652 Commonwealth Survey lists the townland as Burren.
+The 1609 Ulster Plantation Baronial Map depicts the townland as Burrin.
+The 1652 Commonwealth Survey lists the townland as Burren.
 The 1665 Down Survey map depicts it as Burrin.
 William Petty's 1685 map depicts it as Burren.

 In the Plantation of Ulster by grant dated 4 June 1611, along with other lands, King James I granted the two polls of Burrin to Donill Backagh McShane O'Reyly, Gentleman.
 The said Domhnall O'Reilly was the nephew of two chiefs of the O'Reilly clan- Aodh Connallach mac Maolmhordha who was chief from 1565–1583 and Eamonn mac Maolmhordha who was chief from 1596–1601.
 His genealogy is Domhnall Bacach son of Seaán son of Maol Mórdha (d.
 1565) son of Seaán (d.1516) son of Cathal (d.1467) son of Eóghan na Fésóige (d.1449).

 He was also a first cousin of Cathal O'Reilly who was simultaneously granted lands in Bellaleenan townland and of Cathaoir O'Reilly who received lands in Kildoagh townland.
 Domhnall O'Reilly then sold Burren to Walter Talbott, the owner of Ballyconnell who then by deed dated 11 February 1614 sold the two polls of Barrin to Sir Stephen Butler of Belturbet.